 Having created a repository, copied your ingest token, and selected a parser, you are now ready to read one of the following guides on how to ship data to Humio:

 You can read more about these methods in the sending data to humio section.

 Tip: If you are already using ElasticSearch ELK you can also take a look at how easy it is to migrate from an Elastic Stack to Humio.

 While Humio has built in support for the most popular logging formats (e.g. AccessLog, JSON),

 and can rip out almost anything with the

-kv parser, you still
+kv. parser, you

-create your own custom parser.
+create your own custom parsers as documented here: create your own custom parser.